o3de/o3de.org/content/docs/user-guide/features/gems/reference/websockets.md

 ---
-description: ' Use the Websockets Gem to add support for the WebSocket protocol to your Amazon Lumberyard project. '
+description: ' Use the Websockets Gem to add support for the WebSocket protocol to your Open 3D Engine project. '
 title: Websockets Gem
 ---
 # Websockets Gem {#gem-websockets}